temporalio/documentation/docs/java/how-to-set-child-workflow-options-in-java.md

 ### `WorkflowIdReusePolicy`

 - Type: `WorkflowIdReusePolicy`
 - Default: `enums.AllowDuplicateFailedOnly` is the default value.
-It means that workflow can start if previous run failed or was canceled or terminated.
+It means that the Workflow can start a new run if the previous run failed, was canceled, or was terminated.
 - Values: `AllowDuplicate` allows a new run independently of the previous run closure status.
   `RejectDuplicate` doesn't allow a new run independently of the previous run closure status.

 ```java

 ```